deepanshumehtaa/AlekSIS-Core/docs/admin/02_ldap.rst

 Configuration of LDAP support
 -----------------------------

-Configuration is done under the `default.ldap` section in BiscuIT's configuration file.
-For example, add something like the following to your configuration (normally in `/etc/biscuit`; you can either append to an existing file or add a new one)::
+Configuration is done under the `default.ldap` section in AlekSIS’ configuration file.
+For example, add something like the following to your configuration (normally in `/etc/aleksis`; you can either append to an existing file or add a new one)::

   [default.ldap]